Icinga/icingaweb2-module-toplevelview/doc/01-Introduction.md

 You can define a hierarchical structure containing hosts, services and host groups.
 This view presents you an overview of the overall status of the sub-hierarchies.

-These hierarchical structures are described in a YAML file.
+These hierarchical structures are configured in a YAML file.
 Example:

 ```yaml
 name: My View